Skip to content

 January 4, 1943, the greatest home-court winning streak in college basketball, and all sports for that matter, began when Kentucky beat Fort Knox 64-30.
 The streak ended with 129 wins in 1955, and during that time, the Cats won three NCAA titles.

 January 4, 1951, Kentucky Utilities Company announced a $20,000,000 expansion at an employee dinner held in Lexington’s Phoenix Hotel.
-Large portions of the fund improved the Tyrone Plant in Woodford County and Green River Plant in Muhlenburg County, both coal-fired plants.
+Large portions of the fund improved the Tyrone Plant in Woodford County and Green River Plant in Muhlenberg County, both coal-fired plants.

 Localtonians wish a Happy Birthday to Pikeville native Patty Loveless, born in 1957.